HIGH RISK SECURITY TASK’S OPERATION

 “Boarding Style Lodging”

-Participants must bring to ISA the following documents in order to be accepted for enrollment.
+Participants must provide via email + (bring the original upon arriving) to ISA – ISRAEL the following documents in order to be accepted for enrollment:

-- Health Certificate– stating that the candidate is physically and mentally fit for the training.
+- Health Certificate– stating that the candidate is physically and mentally fit for the training (from your personal Medic).

 - Medical Insurance– each candidate must be covered by his own medical insurance throughout all course activities.